jenna-tb-ekwealor/meep_lab/content/post/2025-03-25-threesisters2024/index.md

 ### Course-Level Takeaways
 One unexpected but valuable takeaway had less to do with the plants and more to do with the logistics of collaboration.
 During the final harvest, we discovered that not only were sample sizes reduced, but entire treatment combinations were effectively lost due to missing data.
 Although the measurements were taken for polyculture plants grown in nutrient-poor soil, the persons responsible for recording the data never uploaded it, and we had no way of identifying who worked with those pots.

 In future semesters, I plan to assign pots directly to individual students and require real-time data entry or direct upload to prevent these kinds of gaps.
+Overall, we need to establish a lot clearer protocols and ensure that the same people are performing the same measurements across treatment types to have more reliable results.
 This experience became a good teaching moment, not just about ecological research, but about accountability, communication, and the structure of collaborative work in science.

 ### Looking Forward
 As climate change challenges our agricultural systems, there is growing recognition that TEK offers insights for sustainable land management and resilience.
 Our experiment was a small-scale attempt to understand that wisdom not only through scientific methods, but through relationship with plants and with the teachings that have long sustained the land.
 The Three Sisters were our curriculum, our collaborators, and our teachers.
 And they reminded us, as Kimmerer says, that “all flourishing is mutual.”